How Community Reduces Customer Acquisition Cost for SaaS

 When customers stay longer, effective CAC decreases.

-When customers expand usage, effective CAC decreases.
+When customers expand usage across teams or features, effective CAC decreases.

 This is basic math.